istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

     caption="Overview multiple Egress Gateways"
     >}}

-With this model, one `Egress Gateway` is in charge of only one upstream service.
+With this model, one egress gateway is in charge of exactly one upstream service.

-Although the `IstioOperator` spec allows you to deploy multiple `Egress Gateways`, the manifest can become unmanageable.
+Although the `IstioOperator` spec allows you to deploy multiple egress gateways, the manifest can become unmanageable:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1